re-nft/docs/front/docs/Getting started/FAQ.md

 # Frequently Asked Questions (FAQ)

+## We want a custom solution, is that possible?
+You might have a specific feature that you’d like to see in reNFT.
+We completely understand that and we’re more than happy to tailor the protocol to your needs.
+As of now, the reNFT team decides what features are prioritized.
+This prioritization is based on the transaction volume of the project that requests the feature and the amount of times this feature has been requested.
+In the future, the DAO will decide what features will be prioritized.

 ## Can users pay in the native token of a project?

 Yes.
 When reNFT is integrated in your project, users can pay with your native token.